-he U.S. Department of Housing and Urban Development defines the term "broadband" as high-speed, always-on connection to the Internet or also referred to as high-speed broadband or high-speed internet.
+HUD defines the term "broadband" as high-speed, always-on connection to the Internet or also referred to as high-speed broadband or high-speed internet.
 A critical component of a broadband analysis is to address the need for access for low and moderate-income residents in the communities they serve.
 Access to computers that are connected to high-speed internet have become integral to how most Americans live their lives, receive information, and conduct business.
 As more and more information portals, service providers, and public resources transition to online platforms, digital inequities can surface with low-income households often left feeling the impact of the digital divide.
 Disparate access to computers and high-speed internet can correlate with the inequality of household income, race, ethnicity, and educational attainment.
-The lack of high-speed internet can also be detrimental to economic development efforts in low-income areas as it reduces capacity for residents to work from home, start home-based businesses, and develop entrepreneurial enterprises.
+The lack of high-speed internet can also be detrimental to economic development efforts in low income areas as it reduces capacity for residents to work from home, start home-based businesses, and develop entrepreneurial enterprises.